Set Up Your Hardware with Square for Restaurants

 Have the reader and accompanying USB cable handy.

 Connect one end of the USB cable to your reader and the other end to a USB port (e.g. a cell phone charger, laptop or desktop computer or the USB hardware hub for Square Stand.
-You can also insert your reader into the Base pour Square Reader.
+You can also insert your reader into the Dock for Square Reader.

 It takes around 2 hours for a reader with low battery to charge completely.
 To check your battery level, press the button on the side of your reader.
 If fully charged, you will see 4 green lights.